george24601/notes/pm/misc.md

 The arc that he draws is: team can’t reach consensus → has a healthy conflict where everyone advocates for their point of view → leader breaks tie and makes a decision → everyone disagrees and commits.

-If you have conviction on a particular direction even though there’s no consensus, it’s helpful to say, “Look, I know we disagree on this but will you gamble with me on it?
-Disagree and commit?”
-By the time you’re at this point, no one can know the answer for sure, and you’ll probably get a quick yes… This isn’t one way.
-If you’re the boss, you should do this too.
-I disagree and commit all the time.

-you can commit to a course of action that you disagree with and maintain your integrity in situations where the disagreement stems from the unknown.
-The disagreement is not about the facts, it’s about what might happen — the 30% of information that we don’t have.
-Both sides are making educated bets, but either bet can turn out to be true

 Change the culture by exposing the stressful stuations, do it many times if once does not work

 BRIEF for email: background, reason, information (bullet points), End (what notes you want to finish), Follow-up(image what questions the other side will ask)